VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module models household average daily vehicle miles traveled as a function of household characteristics, vehicle ownership, and attributes of the neighborhood and metropolitan area where the household resides

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/CalculateHouseholdDvmt.md
+* Documented in inst/module_docs/CalculateHouseholdDvmt.md

 The models in this model step are: